thordur-petur/KEST2VW05BU-H-t---Windows-verkefni/README.md

 ### When would you use the startup tab of the system configuration tool?
 if i wanna know anything about the drivers

-## 11.4.1.5 Lab - Work in the Windows Command Shell - not done
+## 11.4.1.5 Lab - Work in the Windows Command Shell
 CD Specifies that you want to change to the parent directory CHKDSK Specifies the drive letter (followed by a colon) COPY Specifies the file or files to be copied